thoughtbot/maintaining-open-source-projects/book/07-versioning.md

 schedule, contributions are regularly made public.

-Pick a reasonable time frame for your project, so that you get a good compromise between releasing very often and very slowly (every time you merge a Pull Request versus every year, for instance).
+Pick a reasonable time frame for your project, so that you get a good compromise between releasing very often and very slowly (every time you add a commit versus every year, for instance).
 If you release too often you might annoy people when they upgrade; if you do it too infrequently, fixed bugs won’t reach the majority of your users.

 Security fixes or bugs that block most people from using the project should be released as soon as possible, regardless of schedule.